 Lemon Poppy Seed Pound Cake

-This Lemon and Poppy Seed Pound Cake is a flavorful cake, moist and lemony, great for breakfast time or for coffee/tea break.
+This Lemon and Poppy Seed Pound Cake is a flavorful cake, moist and lemony, great for breakfast time or coffee/tea break.

 The recipe is easy and quick and always with great results.
 You can also use the batter to make lemon and poppy seed muffins.
 If you like poppy seeds and lemony desserts this one is just right for you.